yenniejun/covid-texting-service/README.md

-# Texting Service for COVID-19 Stats
+# Texting Service for COVID-19

-This is a texting service that allows you stay updated on the COVID-19 statistics for your region.
+This is a texting service that provide basic statistics and basic question-answering functionality about COVID-19.

-You can query the latest coronavirus statistics on cases (confirmed, recovered, and deaths) at a global-level, country-level, US state-level, or US county-level (i.e. county, borough, or parish).

 _             |  _
 :-------------------------:|:-------------------------:
 ![](/img/text_screenshot_1.png)  |  ![](/img/text_screenshot_2.png)

 # About the Project
-This project is a texting service that
+This project is a texting service initially built for those without Internet access to get information about the coronavirus (COVID-19) pandemic.
+The service provides the latest coronavirus statistics (confirmed, recovered, and deaths) at a global-level, country-level, US state-level, or US county-level (i.e. county, borough, or parish).
+It also answers basic coronavirus-related questions (for example, about protection, symptoms, quarantine, etc)

+To test it out, text "HELLO" to the test number at +1781-524-3409.

 ## Built With
 * [Twilio](https://www.twilio.com/)